 Authority Metrics

-Links — both internal and external — can impact your SEO efforts.
+Links — both internal and external — can impact your search engine optimization efforts.
 When you monitor your link profile, you take an extra step to ensure that your backlinks are healthy and authoritative, and that your internal links are relevant to their pages.

 #13.
 Backlinks